aeyobd/dwarfs/thesis/acknowledgements.md

 To my past roommates, Matthew, Josh, and Bryn, for putting up with my chaos and our shared time together.

-To my long-time friends.
-Nikola and Eric.
-Mikey and Anthony.
-Anya, Kaia, Alyssa, Aahliyah, Cameron.
-May we continue to find each other even as we drift apart.
+To my long-time friends---Nikola, Eric, Mikey, Anthony, Anya, Kaia, Alyssa, Aahliyah, Cameron---may we continue to stay in touch.

 To my parents for their continuous support throughout this project.
 To my grandparents for always being there.
 To Nolan and Olivia, always a joy to see each other.
 To Bridget and Gretchen.
 To my extended family.
 And to my siblings for always being a source of joy.

 To Arya.
 To all of my furry friends of friends—Nano, Pluto, Hobbs, Penelope, Tochka, Camar, Loki, and Hermes.